 Inworldz Home Interior

-In my opinion Kitely and Inworldz are hindered by not having enough population.
-Since I’m in virtual for social reasons so that is a problem.
+In my opinion both Kitely and Inworldz are hindered by not having enough population.
+Since I’m in virtual worlds for social reasons that is a problem.

 Since Sansar may eventually supplant Second Life; I know LL says it won’t but with the haphazard way they do thing who really knows.
 So, it may be a good idea to keep your options open if it doesn’t cost too much.